Sounders drop regular-season series to Sporting Kansas City, losing 3-2 in second home pitch defeat this season

-Sporting K.C. defeated the Sounders, 3-2, for the second time this season, marking its first victory at CenturyLink Field and its first regular-season sweep over Seattle since 2016.
+The Sporting defeated the Sounders, 3-2, for the second time this season, marking both its first victory at CenturyLink Field and its first regular-season sweep over Seattle since 2016.

-For a team that held an undefeated record for the first nine home matches of the season, the Sounders on Sunday struggled in the first half to complete scoring drives and was unable to match its opponent’s energetic momentum until the second half.
-The defeat marks the fifth time this season the Sounders have dropped a game when trailing at the half.
+For a team that held an undefeated record for the first nine home matches of the season, the defeat Sunday showed a Seattle team that struggled in the first half to complete scoring drives and was unable to match its opponent’s energetic momentum until the second half.
+The defeat marks the fifth time this season the Sounders have dropped a game when trailing at halftime.

+“You can’t give up three goals and you can’t give up three goals at home,” Sounders coach Brian Schmetzer said.
+“You give credit to Sporting KC to come in here at an away venue and come out with three points, but I’m under the belief that we could have had a couple more.”

 In May, behind forward Johnny Russell’s hat trick, SKC beat Seattle, 3-2, at Children’s Mercy Park — SKC’s first home victory over Seattle since 2017.